Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Dif ferential forms computing the Lefschetz number

-\textbf{3.1 Fedosov differentials.} The material in this subsection is a by and large a rehash of material from [\ref{enfe}] and [\ref{Sh1}].
-We extend a Gelfand-Fuks type construction from [\ref{enfe}] in this section.
-This construction is a version of a construction that was originally done in [\ref{GF}] by I. M. Gelfand and D. B. Fuks for Lie cocycles with trivial coefficients for the Lie algebra of smooth vector fields on a smooth manifold.
-We begin by recalling the construction from [\ref{enfe}].\\
+\textbf{3.1.
+Fedosov dif\/ferentials.} The material in this subsection is a by and large a rehash of material from \cite{enfe} and \cite{Sh1}.
+We extend a Gelfand-Fuks type construction from \cite{enfe} in this section.
+This construction is a version of a construction that was originally done in \cite{GF} by I.M.~Gel'fand and D.B.~Fuks for Lie cocycles with trivial coef\/f\/icients for the Lie algebra of smooth vector f\/ields on a smooth manifold.
+We begin by recalling the construction from~\cite{enfe}.